jingjing-shi/jingjing-shi.github.io/_posts/2019-12-15-Teenager Vaccine Coverage Rates.md

 model includes all 9 variables and all possible interactions and null model only includes provider, which is of high importance according to EDA.
-BIC is used here to avoid possible overfitting by adding a larger penalty term for the number of parameters in the model than AIC.
-After this stepwise selection, only provider,momedu, age, sex, race, and interaction between age and sex were kept in the final model.
+BIC is used here to avoid possible overfitting by adding a larger penalty term for the number of parameters in the model compared to AIC.
+After this stepwise selection, only provider, momedu, age, sex, race, and interaction between age and sex were kept in the final model.

 To further test the final model from EDA, an F-test between a full model